cschmittiey/simple-tr-transcription/README.md

 ## TODO List:

 - better multi-system support
-- maybe some kind of config file
-- dockerize main.py
 - figure out how to have multiple workers work nicely
 - rate limit transcriptions so the system doesn't get over-whelmed?
 - maybe only upload talkgroups that we want transcribed? this should be configurable, maybe someone wants all the calls in s3?